Last updated: January 02, 2021

 I have been wanting to write this blog post for a while now, both as a public document for others to reference and for myself to serve as a form of documentation, but have always... not done it.
 Better late than never, I guess. 😂

 This post is written in a FAQ-type format to make it easier to understand the information.
 It may be updated as information changes or new questions arise.
-There are a few technical references and explanations but I have kept them as simple as possible for non-technical readers. 🙂
+There are some technical references and explanations but I have tried to keep them as simple as possible for non-technical readers. 🙂

 Where do the words come from?

-This feels like something I should not have to write but am going to anyway for clarity's sake.
+I probably don't need to write this part but am going to anyway for clarity. 😉

 All #vss365 activities occur on Twitter.
-The way the writing game works is simple.
+The prompt's operation is simple.

-- A specific person is designated as the Host or Hostess for a specific month.
-The master list of Host/Hostesses is currently maintained by Arthur Unk.
+- A specific person is designated as the Host or Hostess for 15 days in a specific month.
+The master list of Host/Hostesses is currently maintained and moderated by Arthur Unk.
 Future Hosts/Hostesses are announced in advance so people can follow them.

-- Every day during their designated month, the Host/Hostesses posts a tweet containing the word (sometimes referred to the writing prompt).
+- Every day during their hosting period, the Host/Hostesses posts a tweet containing the word (sometimes referred to the writing prompt).
 Only the Host/Hostess knows the word list ahead of time!

 - People then write very short stories (hence vss) in any style and genre they wish using the word.
 Writers typically also use the word for thematic inspiration but that is not required.
 Any and everyone who wants to join can join!
 It's not a competition, just a fun way to write something in a very brief format.

-At a set time every day, there is an automatic process that finds the prompt tweet (I call it the "finder").
+At a set time every day, the finder attempts to *ahem* find the prompt tweet.
 It starts by making sure a word has not already been recorded for that day.* If it hasn't, the Twitter API is loaded to read the assigned Host/Hostess' tweets to try to find the prompt tweet.
 If it's found, all relevant information is extracted and recorded in the word archive.

-* OK, so this is a general assumption.
-The game is based on the premise that there is one and only one word per day.
+* This is a general assumption.
+The prompt is based on the premise that there is one and only one word per day.
 However, this has not always been the case.
-As of this writing, since the beginning of the game, there have been six days where more than one word was given out.
+As of this writing, since the beginning of the prompt, there have been six days where more than one word was given out.
 Obviously, these additional words should be recorded.

 While the finder process runs automatically, it can also be run manually.
 When run manually, it asks if this is an additional prompt for the given date.
 If answered affirmatively, the date check is skipped and the prompt is recorded as if one does not already exist for the day.
 This adds a small amount of work in other places to ensure one or all prompts are correctly referenced but is insignificant to the bigger picture.